HenryLuekewille/androidBundesligaPrediction/README.md

 - HBP = Home Team Bookings Points (10 = yellow, 25 = red)
 - ABP = Away Team Bookings Points (10 = yellow, 25 = red)

+Enjoy the Bundesliga Predictor and bring your football experience to the next level!
+By Henry Lükewille and Linus Piorkowsky